code4recovery/tsml-ui/README.md

 ## To Do

-- [ ] Error message when no data specified, or error loading data
+- [x] Error message when no data specified, or error loading data
+- [x] Display day in list when multiple
-- [ ] Mapbox support
+- [ ] Day query string: don't automatically specify day, support for `any` value
-- [ ] Near location mode with geocoding
-- [ ] Near me mode
 - [ ] Hide map and proximity features if no coordinates in data
 - [ ] Hide times if no times in data
 - [ ] Hide regions if no regions in data
 - [ ] Hide types if no types in data
+- [ ] Mapbox support
+- [ ] Near location mode with geocoding
+- [ ] Near me mode
 - [ ] Hierarchical regions support
 - [ ] Test to make sure CSS doesn't interfere with overall site layout
-- [ ] Display day in list when Any Day
-- [ ] Day query string: don't automatically specify day, support for `any` value
 - [ ] Inside page
 - [ ] Mobile list view
+- [ ] Google Docs support

 ### Nice to have